Thanks to the rise in remote working, legitimate virtual assistant jobs have also increased.

 - Strong time management skills

 - A proactive work ethic

 - A quick ability to understand new concepts

 Pay: Starts at $20 per hour.

 Fiverr is a huge freelancer platform with a massive amount of organic traffic.
 This is why, setting up a virtual assistant gig on Fiverr is a great way to get work.
-Whether you are a beginner or more experienced virtual assistant, there’s huge opportunity on Fiverr.
+Whether you are a beginner or a more experienced virtual assistant, there’s a huge opportunity on Fiverr.

 Sign up and create your profile.
-List the services you offer containing keywords which people will search for.
+List the services you offer containing keywords that people will search for.
 You can set your own rates for work here, but if you’re new, start a little lower to reel the first few clients in and get testimonials.